rh2oman/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
+The following R script replaces the intervals with NAs with the mean of that interval.
+This is achieved in three steps:
+1. A function is built that replaces the value passed to it with itself or the mean of the variable if the value is NA.
-Now replacing NA values with the mean value of the interval period First there a function is created to do the replacement.
+2. A new data frame with the mean interval value replacing NAs is created using ddply and the new function.
-Second the function is call.
-Third the data frame is reordered by date then interval.
+3.The data frame is reordered by date then interval.

 ```r
 impute.mean <- function(x) replace(x, is.na(x), mean(x, na.rm = TRUE))